Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 contract.
 The hashes of the token transfers are provided as well to assist with any debugging.

-In this section, we'll show you how to deploy an ERC-20 to your EVM appchain and we'll write a quick script to fire off a series of transfers that will be picked up by our Subsquid indexer.
+In this section, we'll show you how to deploy an ERC-20 to your EVM network and we'll write a quick script to fire off a series of transfers that will be picked up by our Subsquid indexer.
 Ensure that you have initialized an empty Hardhat project via the instructions in the Creating a Hardhat Project section of our Hardhat documentation page.

 Before we dive into creating our project, let's install a couple of dependencies that we'll need: the Hardhat Ethers plugin and OpenZeppelin contracts.
 The Hardhat Ethers plugin provides a convenient way to use the Ethers library to interact with the network.
 We'll use OpenZeppelin's base ERC-20 implementation to create an ERC-20.
 To install both of these dependencies, you can run: